syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 ## Loading a PDF asynchronously

-PDF Viewer allows you to load the PDF document from the specified stream asynchronously using the `LoadDocumentAsync` method.
+[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows you to load the PDF document from the specified stream asynchronously using the `LoadDocumentAsync` method.
 You can also cancel the asynchronous PDF loading when it is in progress.

 {% tabs %}
 {% highlight c# %}